 We understand how hard it can be to visualise how your potential new second storey addition or ground floor extension will look on your existing home let alone having to make decisions to pick colours that will work together.

 Let us take the stress of the design stage of your project away for you and provide you with an external colour selection schedule valued at over $500 for FREE!
-This offer will apply to any of our new clients that enter into the planning stage with us (excludes the Smart Design Starter Package offer).
+This offer applies to any of our new clients that enter into the planning stage with us (excludes the Smart Design Starter Package offer).